wcamarao/session.socket.io/README.md

   , io = require('socket.io').listen(server);
 ```

-Now instead of listening to io.sockets.on('connection', ...) you will pass it together with the sessionStore and cookieParser to the SessionSockets
+Now instead of listening to io.sockets.on('connection', ...) you will pass it together with the sessionStore and cookieParser

 ```js
 var SessionSockets = require('session.socket.io')